missionpinball/mpf-docs/config_players/sound_player.rst

 The ``action:`` setting controls what action will be performed on the specified sound.
 Options for ``action:`` are:

-+ ``play`` (The specified sound will be played.
-Any optional parameter values will override the sound's settings.).
++ ``play`` - The specified sound will be played.
+Any optional parameter values will override the sound's settings.
-+ ``stop`` (All currently playing and queued instances of the specified sound will stopped/canceled.
++ ``stop`` - All currently playing and queued instances of the specified sound will stopped/canceled.
   Any optional parameter values will be ignored as the stop action takes no parameters.
-There is currently no way to stop specific instances of a particular sound while leaving others playing, but that is on the list to be implemented in a future version).
+There is currently no way to stop specific instances of a particular sound while leaving others playing, but that is on the list to be implemented in a future version.
++ ``stop_looping`` - Looping will be canceled for all currently playing instances of the specified sound (the sound will continue to play to the end of the current loop).
+In addition, any queued instances of the sound awaiting playback will be removed/canceled.

 Other available optional settings:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~